Malacath-92/Proxy-PDF-Maker/README.md

 - Material Dark
 - Darkeum
 - Combinear

+#### Plugins
+Opens a window with all available game-specific plugins.
+Use the checkboxes to enable or disable the plugins.

 ## Actions
 At the top of the options you can see an untitled section, which are all buttons do perform various actions.